dlyubimov/ecoadapters/README.md

 Mainly, it enables projection of attributes, nesting of messages and mapping repeated protobuf fields into correspondent structures in Pig and Hive scripts.

 The motivation is very similar to elephant-bird.
-The distinguishing points are:
+The main features are:

 * ecoadapters do not use code generation.
 Instead, one may specify either generated message class name or  an hdfs path to protobuf descriptor file generated